Life and Death - The Tank Man and Rachel Corrie

 How has this event been treated?

 History succeeds from established facts and not rumors or assumptions.
-Occurring on June 5, after Chinese troops had already emptied Tiananmen Square is not an inspiration to all those who have died or gone home.
-The only historically know fact from the video is that the Peoples Army showed restraint and regard for human life.
-It's well known that newspapers receive photographs and caption the images as they please.
-From what was known, the caption under the photograph could use the words Chinese restraint and more accurately describe the episode.
+Having occurred on June 5, after Chinese troops had already emptied Tiananmen Square, the Tank Man\\'s endeavor is not an inspiration to all those who died or went home.
+The only historically known fact is that the Peoples Army showed restraint and regard for the Tank Man\'s life.
+Newspapers receive photographs and caption the images as they please.
+From what was known, the caption under the photograph could have used the words Chinese restraint and that would have more accurately described the episode.

-Note the manner by which the conventional media is able to reinforce to the public that the "Tank Man," who has no violence committed against him, is made to appear to be a victim and that the Peoples Army deserves condemnation - a perfect example of conditioning, of constantly impressing upon minds who is 'good' and who is 'bad,' until the mind automatically reacts to any image that displays the 'good' and 'bad.
+Conventional media reinforce the appearance that the "Tank Man," who had no violence committed against him, is a victim and that the Peoples Army deserves condemnation, a perfect example of conditioning, of constantly impressing upon minds who is \'good\' and who is \'bad.\'

 Rachel Corrie expressed sympathy with the plight of the Palestinian people.
-The American activist specifically demonstrated against the bulldozing of a Palestinian house in the Gaza strip in 2003 and confronted the machine, driven by an Israeli military who prepared to demolish the home.
-The bulldozer ran against her and killed the woman.
+The American activist specifically demonstrated against the bulldozing of a Palestinian house in the Gaza strip in 2003 and confronted a machine driven by an Israeli military who prepared to demolish the home.
+The bulldozer ran against her and killed Rachel Corrie.
 The history of this event is well recorded and defined.

-Not well defined is the exact role of the IDF driver in Rachel Corrie's death.
-Israeli military replied to a lawsuit brought by the parents of Rachel Corrie by clearing the Israel Defense Forces (IDF) of any wrongdoing.
-The IDF investigation validated the bulldozer driver's claim that he had not seen the 23-year-old nonviolent activist from Olympia, Washington, who wore a fluorescent vest, before his vehicle crushed her.
-Published images and cockpit transmission from the D-9 bulldozer driver to the watch tower, (http://www.youtube.com/verify_age?next_url=/watch%3Fv%3DZjuweNjJwrk) cast doubt on the Israeli court decision.
+Not accurately defined is the exact role of the IDF driver in Rachel Corrie\'s death.
+Israeli military replied to a lawsuit brought by the parents of Rachel Corrie and blithely cleared the Israel Defense Forces (IDF) of any wrongdoing.
+The IDF investigation validated the bulldozer driver\\'s claim that he had not seen the 23-year-old nonviolent activist from Olympia, Washington, who wore a fluorescent vest, before his vehicle crushed her.
+Published images and cockpit transmission from the D-9 bulldozer driver to the watchtower cast doubt on the Israeli court decision.